The Extensive Guide to Business Processes

 ☛ Here are 6 real-world business process examples.

 What are the essential attributes of an ideal business process?

 There are 4 essential attributes that constitute an ideal business process:

-What are some of the terms related to business process?
+What are some terms related to business process?

-Business Process Automation – This is a technology-driven strategy to automate a business process in order to accomplish it with minimum cost and in a shorter time.
-It is extremely useful for both simple & complex business processes.
+Business process automation is a technology-driven strategy to automate a business process in order to accomplish it with minimum cost and in a shorter time.
+It is extremely useful for both simple and complex business processes.
 Some areas where business process automation is greatly helpful are:

 - Achieving greater efficiency